cubic-vm/cubic/README.md

 Copy a file from the instance to the hots:
 $ cubic scp <machine>:<path/to/guest/file> <path/to/host/file>

 Usage: cubic [COMMAND]

 Commands:
-  run      Setup and run a new instance ls       List virtual machine instances add      Add a virtual machine instance rm       Delete virtual machine instances clone    Clone a virtual machine instance rename   Rename a virtual machine instance info     Get information about an virtual machine instance config   Read and write virtual machine instance configuration parameters console  Open the console of an virtual machine instance sh       Open a shell in a virtual machine instance ssh      Connect to a virtual machine instance with SSH scp      Copy a file from or to a virtual machine instance with SCP start    Start virtual machine instances stop     Stop virtual machine instances restart  Restart virtual machine instances image    Image subcommands mount    Mount subcommands net      Network subcommands help     Print this message or the help of the given subcommand(s)
+  run      Create, start and open a shell in a new virtual machine instance add      Create a new virtual machine instance ls       List all virtual machine instances rm       Delete virtual machine instances info     Get information about an virtual machine instance console  Open the console of an virtual machine instance ssh      Connect to a virtual machine instance with SSH scp      Copy a file from or to a virtual machine instance with SCP start    Start virtual machine instances stop     Stop virtual machine instances restart  Restart virtual machine instances config   Modify virtual machine instance configuration rename   Rename a virtual machine instance clone    Clone a virtual machine instance image    Image subcommands net      Network subcommands help     Print this message or the help of the given subcommand(s)